srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 Once the server has been identified, clipboard data is transmitted between the client and the server using a single type of packet known as the **SyncingPacket**.
 This packet is responsible for transferring clipboard data from the client to the server and vice versa, ensuring seamless sharing of clipboard content between the two devices.

-Finally we have **InvalidPacket** which is used to indicate that the packet sent by client is invalid so it provides a way to indicate that the packet is invalid.
+Finally we have **InvalidRequest** which is used to indicate that the packet sent by client is invalid so it provides a way to indicate that the packet is invalid.
 This packet should only sent from server to client not from client to server.

-### InvalidPacket
+### InvalidRequest

-The **InvalidPacket** is used to indicate that the packet is invalid.
+The **InvalidRequest** is used to indicate that the packet is invalid.
 This packet contains the following fields:

 #### Header